Lower back pain can make it hard to work, sleep, exercise, or get through the day comfortably.

 8. Why won’t my lower back pain go away?

-Persistent pain often has multiple factors:
+Persistent pain often has multiple factors, including:

 - Chronic conditions like degenerative disc disease